al-sakka/AVR_Drivers/README.md

 - **UART (Universal Asynchronous Receiver/Transmitter)**: For serial communication with other devices.
 - **Timers**: For time-based operations such as delays, event timing, and task scheduling.
 - **PWM (Pulse Width Modulation)**: For generating PWM signals for motor control, LED dimming, and other applications.
+- **I2C (TWI - Two-Wire Interface)**: A low-level driver for communicating with I2C-compatible devices.
+This driver enables the Atmega32 to act as a master or slave in an I2C communication setup, supporting multi-master and multi-slave configurations for data transfer between the MCU and other I2C-enabled peripherals like sensors, displays, and EEPROMs.

 ### HAL Drivers
 The HAL (Hardware Abstraction Layer) drivers offer a higher-level interface for various peripherals, making it easier to develop applications without needing to handle low-level register configurations.
 The following drivers are included: